 For more details, see the John Wearn Reserve concept plan.

-The scope of works is centered around improving access from the adjoining reserve to the shops, streetscape works, and improved garden beds.
+Construction is commenced in January 2020 and is now complete the scope of works is centered around improving access from the adjoining reserve the shops, streetscape works and improved garden beds.

 For more details, see the Ventura Road Shops concept plan.